IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 Note that excessively large batch POSTs may encounter throttling or failure, depending on system resources.
 </aside>

-In the current release, four POST APIs End points are provided to add or update following table
+In the following release, the POST APIs End points are provided to add or update following table

 * Equipment
 * Equipment Attribute
 * Facility
 * Facility Attribute
 * Operation
+* Workflow
+* Workflow Answer
+* Workflow Equipment
+* Workflow Facility
+* Workflow Person

 POST requests to these endpoints should be formatted in JSON.